EmmanuelDemey/eslint-plugin-angular/docs/rules/on-watch.md

     // invalid
     $rootScope.$on('event', function () {
         // ...
-    }); // error: The "$on" call should be assigned to a variable, in order to be destroyed during the $destroy event
+    }); // error: The deregistration function returned by "$on" call call should not be ignored

 The following patterns are **not** considered problems;